‘America’s Next Top Model’ Casting: Tyra Banks Says Models Over 27 Can Now Apply

 “You know I’ve stood for diverse beauty and erasing cookie-cutters when it comes to what is deemed beautiful.
 There have been 23 cycles of America’s Next Top Model and every single cycle, we say, you have to be 27 years old or younger.
 Know what I hear all the time?
 ‘Tyra, come on!
 Why have an age limit?'”

-In the Instagram video, Tyra’s beauty is on full display with blonde hair and beautiful “smizing” eyes as Banks announced the change.
+In the Instagram video, Tyra’s beauty is on full display with blonde hair and beautiful “smizing” eyes as she announced the change.

-As seen in the top photo above, a then 22-year-old Tyra showed up on September 9, 1996, in Beverly Hills, California, for ‘A Tribute to Style’ charity event.
+As seen in the top photo above, a then 22-year-old Tyra showed up on September 9, 1996, in Beverly Hills, California, for a Tribute to Style charity event.

 Reactions to the age limit removal can be read below.